-2 The temporarily spike in fertility in 2012 and several years afterwards stems from childbirth support reform, which increased financial support for families, with the largest increase for families having two and more children.
+2 The temporarily spike in fertility in 2012 and several years afterwards stem from childbirth support reform, which increased financial support for families, with the largest increase for those families having two and more children.

-3 Including cardiovascular disease and health failure caused from tobacco and alcohol use, see Lisenkova (2015).
+3 Including cardiovascular diseases and health failures caused from tobacco and alcohol use; see Lisenkova (2015).

-Fig. 10.1: Ukraine key demographic indicators, 1990-2021 Note: panels (i) and (ii): mid-year population (as of 1 July).
+Fig. 10.1: Ukraine key demographic indicators, 1990-2021

+Note: panels (i) and (ii): mid-year population (as of 1 July).
 Population growth rate is computed as the difference between the population in the current year and in the previous year, divided by the population in the previous year, and multiplied by 100.
-Source:United Nations (2023); own calculations
+Source: United Nations (2023); own calculations.